 The values of medicines, tobacco products, alcoholic products and personal luggage as shown in the table above are not counted in this € 300.

 Are you taking trading goods with you?
-In that case you are liable for the payment of import tax!
+In that case you are liable for the payment of import tax.
 The exemption from import tax is not applicable.
-Take the red channel upon arrival and declare the goods to Customs!
+Take the channel 'Goods to declare' upon arrival and declare the goods to Customs.